- Can I take an ECE course without the prerequisites?

 - I want to take ECE 190.
 What should I do?

 In order to take ECE 190, you will need to fill out the ECE 190 Independent Design Enrollment form.
 The prerequisites for ECE 190 is to be in senior standing and to have completed all of your breadth courses (ECE 100-109).
 It is okay to take ECE 190 for the following quarter if you are finishing up your breadth course in the present quarter.
-To get ECE 190 clearance, turn in the completed form to the Undergraduate Advising Office (Jacobs 2700).
+To get ECE 190 clearance, turn in the completed form to the Undergraduate Advising Office (Jacobs 2700) or email to firstname.lastname@example.org.
+Please notify us in the VAC that you have submitted the form.

 - How come the lab schedules (i.e., ECE 25, ECE 35, ECE 121A-B, or ECE 125A-B) have not been posted yet?
 It’s already my second pass and I need to know.